 Terri Carver’s experience includes service in the Air Force Reserves as a JAG Lawyer, 10 years as a civilian attorney for the Air Force Space Command at Peterson Air Force Base, and as a college instructor on energy development and environment, space law, and policy.
 She also volunteers for Home Front Cares and the Space Foundation and served as chair of the Colorado Springs Utilities Policy Advisory Committee.

 Rep. Landgraf graduated summa cum laude from the University of Maryland and, later, received her MBA from the University of Washington.
 Military life also instilled in her a passion for travel, a great education in and of itself.
 Traveling throughout Europe, Central America, and beyond, Rep. Landgraf continues to learn about other cultures and appreciates more and more what we have here in America and Colorado.

-Steve has served in the El Paso County Assessor’s Office since 1999 and is currently Deputy Assessor.
+Steve has served in the El Paso County Assessor’s Office since 1999 and was Deputy Assessor before being elected in 2014.
 He has been a strong voice for fiscal responsibility and led initiatives that have helped El Paso County usher in new technologies that provide greater efficiencies, such as “mobile office” programs for the field appraisers, and changing to a more detailed and accurate method of re-appraising property.
 These efficiencies have allowed the El Paso County Assessor’s Office to reduce staffing levels by over 20%.